opengisch/QField-docs/documentation/reference/qfieldcloud/system.en.md

 - Specify the directory for project synchronization.
 The default location (~/QField/cloud/project_name) is recommended.
 - Proceed by clicking "Next", then "OK".
 - Add layers from your PostgreSQL database, ensuring you use a connection established through a [pg_service.conf](../../how-to/pg-service.md) file.
-- Configure the project settings, including styles and forms as your requirements.
+- Configure the project settings, including styles and forms, as per your requirements.

 #### Offline Editing Configuration